eProsima/Fast-DDS-docs/docs/fastdds/use_cases/request_reply/request_reply.rst

        :start-after: //REQUEST_REPLY_EXAMPLE_CLIENT_CREATE_ENTITIES
        :end-before: //!

-3. In the server application creates a DataWriter for the reply and a DataReader for the request.
+3. In the server application, create a DataWriter for the reply and a DataReader for the request.

     .. literalinclude:: ../../../../code/DDSCodeTester.cpp
        :language: c++